vinomax/MediaWiki/README.md

 ```
 ### **Project Walkthrough :**
-Once the above terrafrom commands are executed, private_key.pem file will be generated with contents which has private key to access linux vm created in Azure portal.\
+- Once the above terrafrom commands are executed, private_key.pem file will be generated with contents which has private key to access linux vm created in Azure portal.\
-Use public ip from terraform output to connect to instance using private_key.pem file.\
+- Use public ip from terraform output to connect to instance using private_key.pem file.\
-In current project i have used Centos 8 OS, similar settings can be updated in terraform.tfvars file.\
+- In current project i have used Centos 8 OS, similar settings can be updated in terraform.tfvars file.\
+- Both MariaDB and Mediawiki is deployed to same VM.
+In future, it will be deployed in seperate servers.

 Note:- The porject execution is success, but i am seeing some issue in latest mediawiki while accessing DB.
+CICD pipeline is not complete for deployments.

 ### **Future Project Enhancement**